edgamat/edgamat.github.io/_posts/2020/11/2020-11-29-Clean-Architecture-For-Micro-Services.md

 }
 ```

-Again, it is not a huge difference, but it helps divorce your Domain logic from the the frameworks set up by the operating system.
+Again, it is not a huge difference, but it helps divorce your Domain logic from the frameworks set up by the operating system.

 ### Summary